Robots.txt Setup and Analysis: All You Need to Know

 Robots.txt vs meta robots vs x-robots

-While the robots.txt file, robots meta tag, and X-Robots-Tag serve similar purposes in terms of instructing search engine bots, they differ in their application and effectiveness.
+While the robots.txt file, robots meta tag, and X-Robots-Tag serve similar purposes in terms of instructing search engine spider bots, they differ in their application and area of control.

-When it comes to hiding the site content from search results, relying solely on the robots.txt file may not be enough.
-As mentioned above, the robots.txt file is primarily used to communicate with web crawlers and inform them about which areas of a website they are allowed to access.
+When it comes to hiding site content from search results, relying solely on the robots.txt file may not be enough.
+As mentioned above, the robots.txt file is primarily a recommendation to web crawlers.
+It informs them about which areas of a website they are allowed to access.
 However, it does not guarantee that the content will not be indexed by search engines.
 To prevent indexing, webmasters should employ additional methods.

 One effective technique is using the robots meta tag, which is placed within the <head> section of a page’s HTML code.
 By including a meta tag with the “noindex” directive, webmasters explicitly signal search engine bots that the page’s content should not be indexed.
 This method provides more precise control over individual pages and their indexing status compared to the broad directives of the robots.txt file.